Caves del Ham

 There is plenty of parking available, which is completely free.
 Along the parking spaces, you'll find picnic tables, where you'll find folks picnicking prior to or after the tour.
 There is also a snack bar and restaurant, as well as the Dinosaur Land a new attraction which opened July 1st, 2022 and is great for children.

-One can purchase individual tickets to the caves, or a combi ticket for the caves and the Dinosaur Land together at the ticket counter.
+One can purchase individual tickets to the caves, or a combi ticket for the caves and the Dinosaur Land together.

 Purchasing tickets online will allow you to skip the queue.